 As the title of this current research suggests, Liam’s music currently centres on the question of what ‘counterpoint’ could mean outside of its historical bounds.
 Rather than a method of dissonance treatment or voice-leading, counterpoint is conceived of as a matter of stratification and heterogeneous characterisation of lines, where the degree of self-identity of lines and their intra- and inter-relation represent the primary structural concerns.

-Hannah Reardon-Smith (Australia/Belgium) is flutist and co-artistic director of Australian ensemble Kupka’s Piano.
+Hannah Reardon-Smith is flutist and co-artistic director of Australian ensemble Kupka’s Piano.
 She is heavily involved with the creation of new music by emerging Australian, Asian, American and European composers, and with cross-continental performances and exchanges of these works.
-In addition she is herself a keen improviser and a budding composer.
+In addition, she is a keen improviser and composer, and a founding member of improvisation trio Rogue Three (Brisbane/Melbourne: flutes, trombone, and recorders) and the community improvisation and sonic nuisance collective Musicians for the Sonic Liberation of Brisbane.

-Hannah is recipient of the 2010 James Carson Flute Prize, alongside many other noteworthy awards, and is a casual performing member of the Queensland Symphony Orchestra.
+Hannah is recipient of the 2010 James Carson Flute Prize, alongside many other noteworthy awards.
+She pays the bills as a casual performing member of the Queensland Symphony Orchestra, and by freelancing as a writer, performer, yoga teacher, and disability support worker.

 Twenty-three year old pianist Alex Raineri is currently based in Brisbane and is an active recitalist, concerto soloist and chamber musician.
 He has toured in California, South-East Asia, England, New Zealand, Germany, Austria, and has a vast amount of recital and chamber music engagements in Australia including regular broadcasts on ABC Classic FM and the MBS Networks.
 He has performed concertos with the Queensland, Tasmanian, Darwin and West Australian Symphony Orchestras, Southern Cross Soloists, Orchestra